 Courses taken more than eight (8) years before completion of the doctorate are regarded as obsolete coursework.
 Obsolete courses may be used in the doctoral degree program if validated.
-Validation is allowed at the discretion of the advisory committee and department involved and can be accomplished by passing validation requirements in the subject matter area and submitting the validation form to the Graduate School (http://www.sdstate.edu/graduate/forms/upload/Course-Validation-2015-16.pdf).
-Validated coursework cannot exceed fifty (50) percent of the total coursework (excluding dissertation credits) listed on the plan of study and must be certified by the advisory committee.
+Validation is allowed at the discretion of the advisory committee and department involved and can be accomplished by passing validation requirements in the subject matter area and submitting the validation form to the Graduate School Validated coursework cannot exceed fifty (50) percent of the total coursework (excluding dissertation credits) listed on the plan of study and must be certified by the advisory committee.
 Course validation may be subject to a processing fee.
 Only courses taken at SDSU may be validated.